DavRack/skr/README.md

 #### Key remap

-A key remap takes one key and convert its to another key and has this syntax:
+A key remap makes a key behave like it is another.
+It uses the following syntax:

 ```conf
 [keyToRemap] -> [targetKey]